Linda Ridgway: Style and work

-Ridgway's art piece how did you dare was inspired by Alice in wonderland which she takes whole series of prints from which she had done at flatbed press with Katherine Broomberry.Her art as she described it was sculpted paper and she added the quote "how do you dare" from Shakespeare.
-With multiple printings and stains of young girls dresses she made art and said the "sometimes the best start is the accident".
+An example of Ridgway's art is her piece How did you dare, which was inspired by Alice in Wonderland.
+In it Ridgway takes a series of prints she had made at Flatbed Press with Katherine Broomberry.
+Her art, as she described it, was sculpted paper, and she added the quote "How do you dare" from Shakespeare.
+With multiple printings and stains of young girls' dresses, she made art and said "sometimes the best start is the accident".

 Career

 Ridgway has participated in various solo and group exhibitions including Linda Ridgway: A Survey, Poetics of Form at the Glassell School of Art at the Museum of Fine Arts, Houston, Texas and the Dallas Museum of Art, Texas in 1997 and 1998; and One Hundred Years: The Permanent Collection of the Modern Art Museum of Fort Worth at the Modern Art Museum of Fort Worth.

 Ridgway was trained as a printmaker, but is best known for her delicate sculptures based on plants and clothing.
 Her vine-like bronze sculpture The Dance demonstrates this synthesis of bronze and plants.
 Her work is held in the public collections of the Dallas Museum of Art, the El Paso Museum of Art, the Modern Art Museum of Fort Worth, the Museum of Fine Arts, Houston, The Phillips Collection (Washington DC).

-On June 26th, 2010 Ridgway participated in the Nasher Sculpture Center's 360 Speakers Series in which various sculptors appear to have conversations and lectures on the ever-changing definition of sculpture.
+On June 26, 2010, Ridgway participated in the Nasher Sculpture Center's 360 Speakers Series in which various sculptors appear to have conversations and lectures on the ever-changing definition of sculpture.
 The lecture itself was recorded and posted to the Nasher Sculpture Center's Youtube page.